Interview: Sultan bin Nasser Al Suwaidi,

 In your assessment, how well-positioned are banks in terms of meeting Basel III requirements?

-AL SUWAIDI: To maintain and enhance the strength and resilience of the UAE banking sector, the central bank is revising the regulatory capital requirements for banks operating in the UAE.
+AL SUWAIDI: To maintain and enhance the strength and resilience of the UAE banking sector, the central bank is in the process of updating regulatory capital requirements in the UAE in line with international best practices.
 Banks in the UAE are highly capitalised with a traditional predominance of share capital, reserves and retained earnings – the core of the newly defined Common Equity Tier 1 Capital Ratio.
 Minimum capital requirements have been set above the Basel recommendations for the last couple of years and the central bank will likely keep the requirements above the internationally agreed upon minimum standards, such as with an additional conservation buffer.

-The Central Bank of the UAE is currently working on a redefined regulation on liquidity requirements in collaboration with the banking industry.
-The central bank will consult on potential implications prior to setting up a new, effective Basel-compliant regime, thereby making sure that the new regulation meets the Basel III standards as well as the needs of the local market.
+The Central Bank of the UAE is now working to redefine liquidity requirements for banks in collaboration with the banking industry.
+The central bank will assess the potential implications of the revised regulation to ensure that it meets the Basel III standards and takes into account the specifics of the UAE local market.